Azure SQL Database General Guidelines and Limitations

 Excessive resource usage

-Connections that have been idle for 30 minutes or longer
+Connections and logged-in sessions that have been idle for 30 minutes or longer, which are terminated automatically

 Failover because of server failures